-EDU 7709 Seminar in Decision-Making for Teachers and EDU 7762 Educational Administrators (3)
+EDU 7709 Seminar in Decision-Making for Teachers and Educational Administrators (3)

 The purpose of this course is to critically examine, analyze, and evaluate American public education in order to frame problems, identify possible causes, seek and collect information, delineate steps to solutions, and generate possible solutions to problems facing schools today.
 Particular focus will be given to curriculum and instruction, financial, political, cultural, economic ethical and legal policies, and the impact of cultural diversity in American schools.
-Restricted to students enrolled in an Education Spe- EDU 7763 cialist program.
+Restricted to students enrolled in an Education Specialist program.

-Specialized Study in Education (1-3)
+EDU 7725 Specialized Study in Education (1-3)

-Study of the problem using research techniques.
-7726
+7726 Study of the problem using research techniques.